 This is a condition where your cat loses hair on his inner legs, abdomen, and genital area.
 It is thought to be related to hormone levels.
 However, whatever it is related to, the condition is rare.

 As you can see, though we can’t always know what causes hair loss in cats, there are a variety of possible conditions to look at.

 Some of them can be more severe than others, so if you do notice that your cat appears to be grooming himself more than usual, or that his hair seems to be disappearing in clumps or patches or odd places, it’s much better to be safe than sorry.

-Take your cat in to see a vet and let them help you figure out the source of the problem and get his skin and coat looking better in no time!
+Take your cat in to see a vet and let them help you figure out the source of the problem and get your cat’s skin and coat looking better in no time!